glciampaglia/knowledge_linker/docs/log.markdown

 to classes in the dbpedia ontology (i.e. dbo:Person and foaf:Person).
 It should be possible to recover the ontology without transforming it in a taxonomy (i.e. keep cases when a resource has multiple classes) in a fairly simple way.

+## Wed Aug  7 18:56:13 EDT 2013

+Finished the script for filtering the instance-type data files.
+The script filters out classes from external ontologies (such as FOAF or schema.org) and extracts the original taxonomy from the existing graph distributed by the DBPedia team, which is closed.
+People from the DBPedia-users mailing list told me there should have been a few instances belonging to multiple classes, that is, the ontology should be a DAG and not a tree, but I could not find any.
+This process eliminates roughly 80% of the is-a edges from the instance-type file.

+Recreated the data file, the network has 3,141,896 nodes and 12,898,752 edges.
+Compared with the previous version (3,141,881 nodes and 26,914,521 edges) the difference of 17 nodes is due to the FOAF, bibo, and schema.org classes that have been removed to 54 classes from the DBPedia ontology namespace that for some reason had been lost.